This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Since most e-bike manufacturers have increased their prices substantially for 2021 it’s very hard to get a decent full suspension e-MTB for under £3000.
 In this Haibike FullSeven 4 review I will look at the latest budget offering from the well-known German brand to see if it’s up to scratch.

 As pioneers of the electric mountain bike, Haibike continue to release new models to keep up with the rapidly evolving technology.
 The Haibike FullSeven 4 is their entry-level full suspension e-MTB and benefits from a lot of trickle down tech from more expensive models.
 At just under £3000 it’s one of the cheapest full suspension e-bikes currently available.

-Last year (2020) there were quite a few models available under the £3000 mark, most notably the no longer available Decathlon Stilus which was amazing value for money.
+Last year (2020) there were quite a few models available under the £3000 mark, most of which are no longer available (with the exception of the £2799 Decathlon e-Stilus).
 Unfortunately the UK relies on most of its electric bikes from European brands and Brexit has had a major impact on prices, with 20% price hikes across the board.
 This means that a lot of e-bikes that were just under £3000 last year are now significantly more expensive.